inbo/bird-tracking/README.md

 # Bird tracking

-This repository contains the functionality to standardize data from the [GPS tracking network for large birds](http://lifewatch.be/en/gps-tracking-network-large-birds) so these can be published on [Movebank](https://www.movebank.org/).
+This repository contains the functionality to standardize data from the LifeWatch [GPS tracking network for large birds](http://lifewatch.be/en/gps-tracking-network-large-birds) so these can be published on [Movebank](https://www.movebank.org/).

 ## Workflow